 The bespoke timber bench seat is in scale with its immediate surrounds i.e. the timber deck on which it sits.
 The deck is of an appropriate scale to the pool, as is the pool an appropriate scale to the wider landscape.

-If you require any further information, please don’t hesitate to contact us or leave a comment below.
+If you require any further information, please don’t hesitate to contact us.